Skip to main content

 Committee on Academic Studies (CAS)

 The Committee on Academic Studies (CAS) in the Department of Astronomy has the primary responsibility for administering the graduate program.
 The purpose of the committee is to ensure that students receive adequate guidance, to see that uniform academic standards are applied, and to define the professional qualifications expected by the department for advanced degrees in astronomy.
 At regular intervals, the committee reviews the progress of each graduate student.
-It also reviews and approves study programs, arranges oral examinations, and names dissertation examination committees and dissertation advisory committees.
+It also reviews and approves study programs and research plans, and names dissertation examination committees and dissertation advisory committees.

 Advising